 Operating segments are reported in a manner consistent with the internal reporting provided to the CEO in order to make decisions about resource allocations and to assess performance of the Group.
-The reports are split into functional divisions: Software Division, Advisory Division and GeoGAS.
+The reports are split into functional divisions: Software Division, Advisory Division.

 Software Division provides all of the Group's Software offerings, including support (maintenance), training and implementation services to mining companies.
 Advisory Division provides consulting and advisory services which cover technical and economic analysis and assessment of mining activities and resources on behalf of mining companies, financial institutions, customers of mining companies (e.g. coal fired electricity generators), lessors and potential lessors of mineral rights to mining companies, government departments and agencies and suppliers to mining companies and projects.
-GeoGAS provides services to coal mining clients in respect of gas content testing and relevant consulting services.
+GeoGAS division specialising in coal gas laboratory testing was divested in 2022 and removed from the segment report and its prior year comparatives.
 Segment revenue, expenses and results include transfers between segments.
 Such transfers are priced on an "arms-length" basis and are eliminated on consolidation.